 Mexican children don’t open their Christmas gifts on the 25th of December

-Mexican children open their Christmas gifts on the 6th of January, rather than the 25th of December like children in a lot of western countries.
+Christmas is a big deal in Mexico, like in many other Catholic and Christian countries around the globe.
+However, the majority of Mexican children open their Christmas gifts on the 6th of January, rather than the 25th of December.
 This day is known as the Three Kings Day (El Dia de Los Reyes).

 The day is named in honor of the Three Kings that visited Jesus in Bethlehem shortly after his birth, bringing with them gifts of gold, frankincense, and myrrh.
 Aside from it being on a different day, Three King´s day is celebrated in a similar way to Christmas Day in the west.